-Then there was the instance that Bruce Pritchard was handed some master tapes that inexplicably were lost in one the WWF’s big moves.
+Then there was the instance that Bruce Prichard was handed some master tapes that inexplicably got lost in one of the WWF’s big moves.

 "It’s a mystery.
 The WWF claims the tapes were misplaced and lost.
 With this, Jim Johnston went back and reconstructed note for note what I did in a few of the songs, not very many, like three.
 He did this by hearing the theme on a cassette that wasn’t high quality enough to use for the public.
 The master tapes had high-quality work, so this was to salvage them.
 Here Johnston should get a rearranger’s credit, not a writing credit, according to JJ Maguire.
 He has noticed a lot of erroneous information on the internet and only wants people to be fair when crediting songs he and Jimmy Hart created.

 Known even less by most fans, JJ Maguire wrote a lot of songs for wrestlers in WCW.
-He confesses because of the sheer amount of wrestling music he worked on, and because WCW lost many, he can’t remember them all.
-Diamond Dallas Page, Sonny Ono, and Kevin Sullivan’s Dungeon of Doom are fondly remembered by him.
-He adds that Tony Schiavone “was an extremely wonderful person to work for, and much more instrumental in the production of WCW’s shows than most fans realize.”
+He confesses because of the sheer amount of wrestling music he worked on, and because WCW notoriously lost many, he can’t remember them all.
+He fondly remembers Diamond Dallas Page, Sonny Onoo, and Kevin Sullivan’s Dungeon of Doom.
+He adds that Tony Schiavone "was an extremely wonderful person to work for, and much more instrumental in the production of WCW’s shows than most fans realize."